abpframework/abp/docs/AspNetCore/Client-Side-Package-Management.md

 #### Package Contribution

-If you need a third-party NPM package that is not in the standard set of packages, you can create a Pull Request on the Github repository.
-A pull requests that follows these rules are accepted:
+If you need a third-party NPM package that is not in the standard set of packages, you can create a Pull Request on the Github [repository](https://github.com/volosoft/abp).
+A pull request that follows these rules is accepted:

 * Package name should be named as `@abp/package-name` for a `package-name` on NPM (example: `@abp/bootstrap` for the `bootstrap` package).
 * It should be the **latest stable** version of the package.